OptimoClaw

 Every insight has to do one of three things: name the lever that fixes it, confirm the value is already optimal, or state plainly that there's no lever for this.
 No dead-end readouts, no numbers without a next step.

-Look closerThe single biggest cost lever
+Look closerA big cost lever

-Look closerGoal-driven tuning with a preview
+Look closerGoal-driven tuning

 Look closer